 The Corporation is not exposed to interest rate risk on its long-term debt as it bears interest at a fixed rate.
-Interest rate risk on cash flows associated with investments and cash fluctuate due to changes in market interest rates.
-The Corporation manages this risk exposure by using a mix of fixed and variable rate investments.
+Interest rate risk on cash flows associated with investments and cash fluctuate due to changes in short-term market interest rates.
+The Corporation invests in fixed short-term investments guaranteed by the Government of Canada, provincial governments, or Schedule 1 banks.